AndrasE/secrets/README.md

 ## Hi there 👋

-I was doing my self-studies and I felt intrigued to take this project further as by using EJS with MongoDb user could interact with the App.
+As I was in final stages with my self-studies on Udemy, I felt intrigued to take this project further, implementing new features like EJS with MongoDb where the user can interact with the App.
 I made a lot of changes to the <a href="https://github.com/AndrasE/secret-original">original project</a>.
 Added animations, themes and svgs with navbar and swipe functionalites using hammer.js.
-It took me a bit of effort, but completed it this Ejs/Mongo/Express/Node App.
-In the about section of the page you can read more about this project, difficulties i faced with examples and references.🗒️
+It took me a bit of effort, but completed it: Ejs/Mongo/Express/Node App.
+In the about section of the page you can read more about this project and the challenges I faced plus particular examples and references on how I overcame these.🗒️

 I hope you find it useful for your own project!